Rationale

 Given a patient with generalized pain disorder, the candidate will

-- suggest other pain syndromes which may be associated with serious complications;
+- suggest other pain syndromes that may be associated with serious complications, including

-- recognizing that many generalized pain disorders are associated with normal investigations;
+- recognizing that chronic nonorganic pain syndromes are associated with investigations that have normal findings; and

 - construct an effective initial management plan appropriate for the working diagnosis, including

-- when appropriate, take a multidisciplinary approach (e.g., physiotherapy, psychosocial support);
+- taking a multidisciplinary approach (e.g., physiotherapy, psychosocial support) when appropriate, and